How Did Gilmore Girls Become About The Gilmore Boys?

 We are still conditioned to view women through the lens of who they’re dating.

-In the 20 years since Gilmore Girls first premiered on the WB, a fierce debate has dominated much of the show’s discourse — one that, ironically, has little to do with Rory (Alexis Bledel) or Lorelai (Lauren Graham) Gilmore, the mother-daughter team at the center of the series.
+In the 20 years since Gilmore Girls first premiered, a fierce debate has dominated much of the show’s discourse — one that, ironically, has little to do with Rory (Alexis Bledel) or Lorelai (Lauren Graham) Gilmore, the mother-daughter team at the centre of the series.
 Which of Rory’s three main boyfriends over the course of Gilmore Girls’ seven seasons — Dean, Jess, or Logan — was the best?

 It’s almost a personality test at this point — each of the three loves of Rory’s early life are so different that they have come to represent different archetypes of the different kinds of guys that women tend to date.
 Revealing which one you prefer tends to say more about you than it necessarily does about the youngest Gilmore.

 “Dean is for the settlers of the world,” says 28-year-old screenwriter Kate, who obsessively watched Gilmore Girls in high school.
 Dean (Jared Padalecki) was Rory’s first love, and the two had three relationships over the course of the show.
 Loyal and protective, he is a dependable boyfriend with boyish good looks who isn’t book smart like Rory but cares for her deeply.
 Dean is the kind of guy who won’t recite poetry to you, but he will change the bottle in your water cooler.
 Unfortunately, he lets his insecurity and jealousy get the best of him as Rory becomes closer to Jess (Milo Ventimiglia).
 Dean later cheats on his wife with Rory, which eventually leads to the dissolution of his marriage.